ecerroni/apollo-datasource-mongodb/README.md

 }
 ```

-For example, this used the default mongo client, however override that and use mongoose.
+For example, this package uses the defauot MongoDB Driver, however you may override that using mongoose by extending the config object.
 You can also enable debugging and whole cache flushing:

 ```js
 import mongoose from 'mongoose';